MSharbaf/CoMPers/README.md

 ## Ecore-GLSP Editor
 An **example** of how to build the client instance for connecting to the CoMPers collaboration server is the extended version of EMF.cloud Ecore-GLSP Editor located in the `Extended-Ecore-GLSP/` folder and its specific documentation can be found in the [Extended Ecore-GLSP README](Extended-Ecore-GLSP/README.md).
-In the following, we show some possible collaboration scenarios based on the personalized change propagation approach proposed by the CoMPers framework.
+In the following, we show several examples to represent some possible collaboration scenarios, inconsistency preservation, and conflict handling capabilities in the proposed personalized change propagation approach that is used in the CoMPers framework.

-### Online-OnDemand Collaboration
+### 1. Online-OnDemand Collaboration

 For more details, please see the [Online-OnDemand Video](https://drive.google.com/file/d/1xpe0GgBEOx4pUjeULyyKV8UiwlU-V-YK/view?usp=sharing).

 ![Online-OnDemand Example](images/OnlineOnDemand.gif)

-### Offline-OnDemand Collaboration
+### 2. Offline-OnDemand Collaboration

 For more details, please see the [Offline-OnDemand Video](https://drive.google.com/file/d/1Qj2VjCZ8BoEcf9oGrMTcAwOhn_Gvg_B-/view?usp=sharing).